Individualized Assistance and Training

-Assists parents and toddlers, children, and youth (0-26 years of age) learn and navigate the public school system.
+Individualized Assistance: Assists youth with disabilities and families of infants, toddlers, children and youth (0-26 years of age) with individualized assistance and information to help them effectively communicate with and navigate the public school system..

 Training and Workshops- Various workshops and trainings on your child's rights and your responsibilities.
 Internet 101 trainin to parents on how to utilize a computer to find information on the internet that will benefit your child and/or family.

 Case Management Services- Individualized service that provide you with extra assistance and referrals on issues based on your child's/ family needs.

 The Youth Program is a community based inclusion program that provides social, emotional, and academic support to eligible youth 14-21 years of age.
 We provide educational outside and indoor activities

 FAMILIES TO THE MAX: Pennsylvania Statewide Family Network (Previously Project MAX) is a statewide network that provides continuous support and encourages leadership in families, in order to access all students to the general education curriculum and the PA Common Core Standards.